 - The market volatility can be controlled to the extent with the help of this ratio.

-- It is calculated on the basis of market value, and the market is always ascertained, i.e., market situations can change positively or negatively at any time.
+- It is calculated based on market value, and the market is always ascertained, i.e., market situations can change positively or negatively.

 - The real potential of the company is ignored while calculating the Q Ratio.